 - The receipt is scanned into the expense management software via the staff member’s mobile phone by OCR (Optical Character Recognition).

 - Alongside the scanned receipt, a web form is also completed by the member of staff for adding to or making amendments to the transaction details.

 - Once completed, the web form submission produces an automatic:

 - confirmation (giving the user peace of mind that the submission is on its way to being processed)

 - notifications (alerting the relevant budget holder of a business expense claim)

-- The budget holder reads their notification email and clicks the enclosed link taking them to the expense record in the system
+- The budget holder reads their notification email and clicks the enclosed link taking them to the expense record in the expense management software

 - Upon examination of the expense record, the budget holder deems the transaction as either: